-A 500-foot project study area (i.e., 250 feet east and west of the SR 865 centerline) was assessed for the presence of suitable habitat for federal- and state-listed and protected species in accordance with 50 CFR Part 402 of the Endangered Species Act (ESA) of 1973, as amended, Chapters 5B-40: Preservation of Native Flora of Florida and 68A-27, FAC, Rules Relating to Endangered or Threatened Species, and the FDOT PD&E Manual.
+A 500-foot project study area (i.e., 250 feet east and west of the SR 865 centerline) was assessed for the presence of suitable habitat for federal- and state-listed and protected species in accordance with 50 CFR Part 402 of the Endangered Species Act (ESA) of 1973, as amended, Chapters 5B-40: Preservation of Native Flora of Florida and 68A-27, FAC, Rules Relating to Endangered or Threatened Species.
 The results of this evaluation were documented within the December 2020 Natural Resource Evaluation (NRE) prepared for the project and included in the project file.